Synthetic-aperture radar: FFT

-FFT (Fast Fourier Transform i.e., periodogram or matched filter) is one such method, which is used in majority of the spectral estimation algorithms, and there are many fast algorithms for computing the multidimensional discrete Fourier transform.
+FFT (Fast Fourier Transform i.e., periodogram or matched filter) is one such method, which is used in the majority of the spectral estimation algorithms, and there are many fast algorithms for computing the multidimensional discrete Fourier transform.
 Computational Kronecker-core array algebra is a popular algorithm used as new variant of FFT algorithms for the processing in multidimensional synthetic-aperture radar (SAR) systems.
 This algorithm uses a study of theoretical properties of input/output data indexing sets and groups of permutations.

 A branch of finite multi-dimensional linear algebra is used to identify similarities and differences among various FFT algorithm variants and to create new variants.
 Each multidimensional DFT computation is expressed in matrix form.
 The multidimensional DFT matrix, in turn, is disintegrated into a set of factors, called functional primitives, which are individually identified with an underlying software/hardware computational design.

 The FFT implementation is essentially a realization of the mapping of the mathematical framework through generation of the variants and executing matrix operations.
 The performance of this implementation may vary from machine to machine, and the objective is to identify on which machine it performs best.